CoPaSul Manual -- Contour-based parametric and superpositional intonation stylization: Usage

-For shell calls as well as for calls within the Python environment the stylization output is written to a Python pickle file and to csv table files as specified in the configurations.
+For terminal calls as well as for calls within the Python environment the stylization output is written to a binary Pickle file and to CSV table files as specified in the configurations.
 See section \ref{sec:output}.